More parties pulled at London oil week due to coronavirus

 “The avalanche is rolling down the hill,” one source said, referring the lengthening list of cancelled meetings and parties.

-Reporting By Julia Payne, Ahmad Ghaddar and Dmitry Zhdannikov; additional reporting by Olga Yagova and Shadia Nasralla, Editing by Jan Harvey and Mark Potter
+Reporting By Julia Payne, Ahmad Ghaddar and Dmitry Zhdannikov; additional reporting by Olga Yagova and Shadia Nasralla, Editing by Jan Harvey and Mike Harrison